Cart

 Your cart is currently empty.

-The women are from less-privileged background and literally struggling to make ends meet from Kallakotai, Perungudi, Chennai.
-They are trained from 'The New LEED' trust, since more than 30 yrs, so we like to named, 'Thalir-LEED'.
-We registered our organization and also met them during pandemic with the goal to help these families.
+The women are from less-privileged background and struggling to make ends meet at Chennai.
+They are trained from 'The New LEED' trust, since more than 35 yrs, so we like to be named, 'Thalir-LEED'.
+We registered our organization and met them during pandemic with the goal to help these families.

 1. Mrs. Anu, a thirty-something mother of two who had been working with Thalir–LEED and NGO for about a year.
 But, with the onset of the pandemic, she stopped coming last year and doing basket making at her home.
 Her husband worked in a company, but due to the pandemic, he has been unable to go to work.